Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/import-file-external.md

-# Importing an external Alembic file from outside your project folder
+# Import an external Alembic file from outside your project folder

 Use this method when you cannot or do not want to manage the Alembic source file through a copy of a folder of your Unity project, for example:
 * To import very large assets.